rzzzwilson/PythonEtudes/From_CLI_to_GUI.8.rst

 GUI programming is a bit different from CLI programming.
 CLI programming is imperative, that is, the code asks the user for input, gets the response, converts it into an integer, and so on, always in control.
-A GUI program doesn't do that, it draws the graphical elements of the user interface and then just waits for the user to do something.
+A GUI program doesn't do that: it draws the graphical elements of the user interface and then just waits for the user to do something.
 These "somethings" the user does, press a button or enter text, are called `events`.
 A GUI program doesn't know what event will happen next.
 This changes the way we program.